Angus Young: Early life

-Prompted by the worst winter on record in Scotland and TV advertisements offering assisted travel for families to immigrate to Australia, the Youngs flew from Scotland to Sydney, Australia, in late June 1963.
+Prompted by the winter of 1962–1963, the worst winter on record in Scotland, and TV advertisements offering assisted travel for families to emigrate to Australia, the Youngs flew from Scotland to Sydney, Australia, in late June 1963, when Young was eight years old.
 John migrated to Australia separately from his parents and siblings, while Alexander was the only child to remain in the UK.

 Initially staying at Villawood Migrant Hostel (a site later developed as Villawood Immigration Detention Centre) in Nissen huts, brother George met and became friends with another migrant, Harry Vanda, a relationship that grew into their professional careers in music.

 Young's family moved into a semi-detached house at 4 Burleigh Street in the Sydney suburb of Burwood.
-Young attended Burwood Public School from 1960-1966 and in 1967, attended Ashfield Boys High School, dropping out at age 15.
+The house was demolished in December 2024, despite being on the National Trust List of Historic Homes since 2013.
+Young attended Burwood Public School from 1960 to 1966 and in 1967, attended Ashfield Boys High School, dropping out at age 15.
 While at high school, Young enjoyed only the art classes.
 He practised the guitar in his bedroom after school.

 After high school, Young worked at various jobs, including night shifts at a butcher shop.
 Then he became an apprentice printer.
 For one week, a soft porn magazine called Ribald moved into the print shop where Young worked.
 Young set some type for that magazine, but, despite some claims, was never its employee.

 Young first started playing on a banjo, re-strung with six strings.
 Young's first guitar was a cheap acoustic model purchased second-hand by his mother.
 After high school, and with a pay packet, Young bought his first Gibson SG second-hand around 1970 from a music shop just down the street from his home: "I got out and got a Gibson SG that I played until it got wood rot because so much sweat and water got into it.
 The whole neck warped.
 I bought it second-hand; it was about a '67.
 It had a real thin neck, really slim, like a Custom neck.
 It was dark brown."